-Southern Cross Football Centre’s SPRING 2017 competition is now calling for team nominations.
+Southern Cross Football Centre’s SPRING 2018 competition will soon be calling for team nominations.

 5-a-Side is a fast-paced, high scoring brand of the game played on smaller pitches giving each player more touches on the ball.
 Having less players means it is easier to organise a team and each player gets more football.